OpenBCI/Documentation/website/docs/Software/OpenBCISoftware/01-OpenBCI_GUI.md

 ## Running the OpenBCI GUI from the Processing IDE

-**Most users should start by [running the standalone OpenBCI GUI](#running-the-openbci_gui).
+**Most users should start by downloading the [standalone GUI](https://www.openbci.com/downloads).
 The Processing IDE is for adding features, modifying existing code, or testing development versions.**

 The OpenBCI GUI is built using [Processing 4](https://processing.org/), a popular, Java-based creative coding framework.
 If you are interested in adding features or modifying the existing code, it is really easy to do so if you are familiar with Java.
 If you're not familiar with Java, don't fret!
 Processing is one of the easiest software packages to pick up as a beginner coder.